sschober/gropdf-zig/README.md

 input.mom     : ▇▇▇▇▇▇▇▇▇ 769.00
 input.grout   : ▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇ 3.88 K
-sample-out.pdf: ▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇ 2.66 K
+sample-out.pdf: ▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇ 1.94 K
 ```

 We see here from an input of `769` bytes, we get a `3.8kb` grout file, which
-in turn results in a `2.6kb` PDF.
+in turn results in a `1.94kb` PDF.
 So, PDF can be in fact even more compact than
-grout.
+`grout`.
 But that's only the case, because we currently do not support font file
-embedding.
+embedding and rely on a system font.